zkemail/email-wallet-sdk/README.md

 # Email Wallet Extensions Guide

 The Email Wallet SDK comprises smart contracts that enhance an email wallet's functionality.
-This SDK enables the creation of custom extensions that can interact with any DeFi protocol.
-It supports operations like token swapping via Uniswap, NFT minting from the email wallet, and more.
-Extensions also facilitate bulk sending, allowing users to dispatch varying amounts to multiple email addresses in a single email, subject to a 988-character limit in the email subject.
+This SDK enables the creation of custom extensions that can interact with any smart contracts.
+It supports operations like token swapping via Uniswap, NFT transfer from the email wallet, and more.
+Third-party developers can build new functionality of email wallet using our SDK for extensions.

 ## Setup